PulsateHQ/pulsate-ios-sdk/README.md

 1. Select File > Swift Packages > Add Package Dependency
 2. Enter the repository URL: https://github.com/PulsateHQ/pulsate-ios-sdk.git
 3. Specify the version: Version 4.7.1 or later
-4. Xcode will handle the dependencies automatically
+4. Xcode will handle the dependencies automatically (including SDWebImage)

 You can also add it directly to your Package.swift file: